mattrussi/gitlab-com-runbooks/docs/frontend/haproxy.md

 Note, this will trigger the [`HAProxyServerDown`](#server-down) alert.
 Before you drain a node, add [a new silence](https://alerts.gitlab.net/#/silences/new).

+**Important**: Be sure to alert release managers on Slack when changing the state of VMs or Clusters in HAProxy by mentioning `@release-managers`.

 Example Matchers:

 * Name: `alertname`, Value: `HAProxyServerDown`